 James Grimmelmann is the Tessler Family Professor of Digital and Information Law at Cornell Tech and Cornell Law School.
 He studies how laws regulating software affect freedom, wealth, and power.
 He helps lawyers and technologists understand each other, applying ideas from computer science to problems in law and vice versa.
-He is the author of the casebook Internet Law: Cases and Problems and of over fifty scholarly articles and essays on digital copyright, content moderation, search engine regulation, online governance, privacy on social networks, and other topics in computer and Internet law.
+He is the author of the casebook Internet Law: Cases and Problems and of over seventy scholarly articles and essays on digital copyright, content moderation, search engine regulation, online governance, privacy on social networks, and other topics in computer and Internet law.

-He has written for Slate, Salon, Wired, Ars Technica, and Publishers Weekly; he is a regular source of expert commentary for major news media including the New York Times, the Wall Street Journal, the Washington Post, and All Things Considered.
+He has written for Slate, The Verge, Wired, Ars Technica, and Publishers Weekly; he is a regular source of expert commentary for major news media including the New York Times, the Wall Street Journal, the Washington Post, and All Things Considered.
 He and his students created the Public Index website to inform the public about the Google Books settlement.

 He has been blogging since 2000 at the Laboratorium (laboratorium.net) and tweets @jtlg@mastodon.lawprofs.org.
 His home page is at james.grimmelmann.net.